 Age.
 The age of crown-group Vitoideae is (98.6-)97.2(-95.9) Ma (Hearn et al. 2018), ca 91 Ma (Wen et al. 2013), ca 87 Ma (X.-Q. Liu et al. 2015) or ca 66 Ma (N. Adams et al. 2016: Appendix S8).

-Fruits that can be placed in crown-group Vitaceae, probably in Vitoideae (Indovitis chitaleyae), have recently been found in the Deccan Traps and dated to somewhere around/a little before the K/C boundary ca 66 Ma (Manchester et al. 2013: to 6 seeds/fruit).
+Fruits that can be placed in crown-group Vitaceae, probably in Vitoideae (Indovitis chitaleyae), have recently been found in the Deccan Traps and dated to somewhere around/a little before the K/C boundary ca 66 Ma (Manchester et al. 2013); they have up to 6 seeds/fruit.

 2A.
 Ampelopsideae J. Wen & Z. L. Nie

 Leaves (bicompound, pinnately compound), domatia common; inflorescence dichasial cymes (compound); flowers 4 (5-7) merous; disc thin; berries variously coloured; nuclear genome [1 Cx] = (0.18-)0.27(-0.35) pg.

 Age.
 Ca 60 Ma is the approximate age of this clade (X.-Q. Liu et al. 2015).

 [[Cisseae + Cayratieae] [Parthenocisseae + Viteae]]: (phloem stratified), rays dilated distally); berries dark blue to black.

 Age.
 The approximate age of this clade is 83 Ma (X.-Q. Liu et al. 2015).